Pediatric Acute Lung Injury

 - Sputum culture: a test of secretions from the lungs

-What are the causes of Pediatric Acute Lung Injury?
+What are the causes of a Pediatric Acute Lung Injury?

 Acute (sudden and severe) lung injuries occur due to direct or indirect causes: